chazu/portable-object-compiler/Readme.txt

 	There's absolutely no assembly language needed, nor is there a dependency on stack layout, register allocation conventions etc.

+	The runtime defines a C type "id" for identifying objects, laid out in classes, similar as in Smalltalk-80.

+	It works by binding at runtime (during execution of the program), methods (messages) and objects that receive messages, to function pointers (of C type IMP).

+	The runtime library supports K&R (Kernighan&Ritchie) style IMP and C++ style IMP function pointers.

         The runtime and compiler support using the frame pointer, as a general purpose register (as in the x64 ABI, for instance).